 Modify your screen

 Changing the brightness of your screen can make a difference to the experience of reading online.
 Free software such as F.lux will automatically change the colour of your screen depending on the time of day, to make it easier to read.
-There is also advice online about calibrating your monitor, such as this post from LifeHacker.
+You could also try this advice online about calibrating your monitor from LifeHacker.

 Speed reading is just one part of the effective reading jigsaw.
 It is a tool to aid selection, rather than help you with deep reading.
 Look at our guide to Critical Evaluation for more information about how to scan and skim academic works to help you focus your time on the most relevant sections.